dmk/rails-vue-components-example/README.md

 # Rails vuejs components example

-# !!!
-I think it became useless because of https://github.com/rails/webpacker#ready-for-vue :smile:
+### !!!
+I think it became useless because of https://github.com/rails/webpacker#ready-for-vue :smile: (unless you don't want to use webpack)

 ## Isntallation
 1. Setup the database